jaimefps/book-graph-explorer/README.md

 ---

+- on desktop: book opens as a side-drawer
 - maybe an input for degrees of search, e.g., so that we only get 3 degrees of ancestry

 ---